hapax/hapax.github.io/assets/chuzenji.md

 Although my window faces the lake, visibility is limited to the terraced dwellings between the back and mainstreets; it looks like the town has floated into the stratosphere.
-Descending again, a toddler sits on the counter, and with a smile of inexpressible joy at his act of mimicry, hands me a set of housekeys.
+Descending again, a toddler sits on the counter and hands me a set of housekeys, smiling with inexpressible joy at his act of mimicry.
-My host materialises again to rescue toddler and keys, apologising profusely but not entirely suppressing a smile of her own;
+The host materialises again to rescue toddler and keys, apologising profusely but not entirely suppressing a smile of her own;
 a little life peeping through the formality.